dayee0318/dayee0318/README.md

 - I have three dogs, and I go out for walk them 6 times a day everyday! 🐕🐕🐕🚶‍♀️
 - When I'm not studying, you can usually find me playing video games 🎮
 - I'm a big fan of escape rooms 🔐, and I love putting my problem-solving skills to the test.
-- I've been volunteer for 🐢 Turtle Sheltered Workshop, for over 10 years!
 - I love art and design 🎨 so I self-learned <img src="https://img.shields.io/badge/Photoshop-31A8FF?style=flat&logo=Adobe Photoshop&logoColor=fff"/> and <img src="https://img.shields.io/badge/Illustrator-FF9A00?style=flat&logo=Adobe Illustrator&logoColor=fff"/> programs.
 - I can sing the national anthems 🎤🌎🎵 of four different countries! (🇰🇷, 🇨🇦, 🇵🇭, 🇮🇳)